 Drupal is a very popular Content Management System (CMS) and currently powers about 2.5 percent of internet websites.
-The strength of Drupal can be found in some of the websites it has to its credit including the Whitehouse, the Economist and the University of Arizona.
+Drupal powers some well known websites including the Whitehouse, the Economist and the University of Arizona.

 There are several things that go for Drupal.
-One of them is that it is very flexible than some of the market leaders we prefere for web development.
+One of them is that it is very flexible for web development than most of the maret leaders.
 Drupal can be used to build very powerful websites, large, complex sites and can be used by non-technical folks without any HTML or Web design knowledge.
 Drupal is available with more than 16000 modules which can be addressed with Drupal core and add-on modules.

 The choice of content management system deployed for a website development project will depend on the designer involved and his objectives.
 If you ask three professionals which content management system on the web is generally the best option, you are likely to get three different answers.
 Which CMS works for your organization is largely a matter of preference.
 For some, WordPress or Joomla are mostly used and for ecommerce website, Magneto is the superior option, while others prefer Drupal.
 Today, we are discussing Drupal

 As a powerful open source content management platform, Drupal is built with modularity in mind.
 With easy content authoring, great performance, and excellent security, it is also one of the most flexible on the market, rivaling even some of the market leaders in that regard.
 This means that when you are considering what you want to do with it, their is actually no limit.
 Now, lets move on to look at some of he great features of the Drupal CMS

 Also read: How to secure your website from attacks using the .htaccess file

 There are general Drupal features that will attract every web developer to Drupal.
 Here are they: